-A native Chicagoan, Adam started acting at age 5, when his father, Richard - a full-time jewelry and sculpture artist and part-time commercial actor and model - brought him to a job set where he was introduced to his father's agent, Shirley Hamilton.
+A native Chicagoan, Adam started acting at age 5 when his father, Richard (a full-time jewelry and sculpture artist and part-time commercial actor and model), brought him to a commercial shoot where he was introduced to his father's agent, Shirley Hamilton.

 Upon seeing Adam's big blue eyes and Beatles' mop-top, Shirley immediately offered to represent him.
 His father took some headshots of him, and he began booking work in television commercials almost immediately, earning his SAG and AFTRA cards in 1970.
 The "acting bug" had definitely bit him.
 Over the next few years, Adam continued to work steadily in commercials, appearing in several spots for iconic, award winning director - and American Advertising Federation Hall of Fame Inductee - Joe Sedelmaier.

 At 9-years-old, Adam began taking acting classes at Evanston's Piven Theater Workshop under the tutelage of Byrne and Joyce Piven (who calls him one of their “shining lights”).
 He remained at the Workshop for 9 years.
 He was in the first graduating class of The Chicago Academy for the Arts (at that time known as The Academy - Art, Music, Dance, Theater) where he won the school's "Outstanding Senior" award for the Theatre Department.
 He enrolled at New York University’s Tisch School of the Arts where he studied at the Stella Adler Conservatory of Acting (with Stella Adler), and at The Practical Aesthetics Workshop, studying with David Mamet, William H. Macy, and alongside several acting students who would eventually form The Atlantic Theater Company.
 During his senior year, Adam spent 6 months in England, doing a directing internship at London's Royal Court Theater.
 He graduated from NYU with his BFA in 1987.